Do you have a business idea that you want to get off the ground?

 - Assess risk and opportunity in buying an existing business or franchise

-- Management strategies to deal with common business issues such as cash flow, high growth rates, outsourcing, and corporate governance
+- Learn management strategies to deal with common business issues such as cash flow, high growth rates, outsourcing, and corporate governance

 Who Should Take This Certificate?